 • What it means to be a facilitator

 • How to support groups to recognise and work with their power dynamics

 • Cultivate empathy and the appreciation of differences

 • Using questions effectively to draw out the experience of a group

 The event will benefit anyone working with groups of people in the role of facilitator/workshop leader, in formal or informal settings.
 Whether you are a novice wanting to start out with a deep grounding, or an experienced facilitator wishing to develop your current understanding and practice, this course will provide a valuable insight into good facilitation.

-Prices include a hot Mediterranean buffet lunch, Fair Trade refreshments and networking time.
+Prices include a fabulous hot buffet lunch, Fair Trade refreshments and networking time.

 Bookings and information please contact:

 Thought provoking - getting me to use common sense and emotional intelligence’